Technology / Programming

 Follow us

-By design, Python is a blocking language.
-That means Python code will not be executed until the previous set of instructions has finished.
+That's because, by design, Python is a blocking language.
+This means Python code will not be executed until the previous set of instructions has finished.
 This holds true for definition calls, too.

 Wouldn't it be nice if Python could use async functions, too?

 It turns out that Python can use asynchronous code.
-Though it might take a little more work to create callbacks in Python than in JavaScript, a library called Asyncio makes writing asynchronous Python code easy.
+Though creating callbacks in Python is a little bit more difficult than in JavaScript, a library called asyncio makes writing asynchronous Python code easy.
 Let's discuss how.

-In this video, Ben Finkel covers how to create an asynchronous API call in Python.
-A lot of internet resources have detailed articles that discuss all the ins and outs of synchronous and asynchronous programming, but Ben believes it's more helpful to see it in action and learn how it can improve the responsiveness of your software.
+In the below video, Ben Finkel covers how to create an asynchronous API call in Python.
+There are plenty of detailed articles that discuss the ins and outs of synchronous and asynchronous programming, but Ben believes it's more helpful to see it in action and learn how it can improve the responsiveness of your software.

-Python, by design, is a blocking language.
-That means that it must finish processing lines of code before it can move on to other tasks.
-This is in stark contrast with languages like JavaScript.
-Thankfully, with a library called Asyncio, Python can use the same async / await syntax that JavaScript uses to create concurrent code.
+By design, Python is a blocking language.
+That means it must finish processing lines of code before it can move on to other tasks.
+Thankfully, with a library called asyncio, Python can use the same async / await syntax that JavaScript uses to create concurrent code.

-First, Asyncio has a lot of different uses.
-This article is not meant as a full tutorial on how to use all the functions of Asyncio.
-Instead, it is only meant to demonstrate how to use Asyncio in Python to write concurrent, non-blocking code.
-If you want to see all the functions that Asyncio can use, it's strongly recommended to read this library's documentation at Python.org.
+First, asyncio has many different uses.
+This article is not meant as a full tutorial on how to use all its functions.
+Instead, it is only meant to demonstrate how to use asyncio in Python to write concurrent, non-blocking code.
+If you want to see all the functions that asyncio can use, it's strongly recommended that you read this library's documentation at Python.org.

 Second, we provide two Python code examples below.
-One example is to demonstrate how Python uses async /await calls with Asyncio.
-We will be referencing this set of example syntax throughout the rest of this article.
-The other bit of example code demonstrates how a traditional Get request is made in Python using the Requests Python library.
+One example demonstrates how Python uses async /await calls with asyncio.
+We will reference this set of example syntax throughout the rest of this article.
+The other example code demonstrates how a traditional Get request is made in Python using the Requests Python library.
 Again, we will not reference this set of code.
 It is only included as an example to compare against what asynchronous code looks like in Python.

 pip install asyncio

-Next, you need to import the Asyncio library into your Python code (Reference 2 in the example below).
+Next, import the asyncio library into your Python code (Reference 2 in the example below).

 import asyncio